Frequently Asked Questions

 How does the Family Spirit Program complement the Baby-Friendly Hospital Initiative?

 Family Spirit is supportive of the Baby-Friendly Hospital Initiative and has tailored our training session to acknowledge “baby-friendly” clinics and hospitals.
-During the Family Spirit Training, Senior Trainers will provide basic breastfeeding education, including: breastfeeding basics, benefits of breast milk, proper latching, and basic troubleshooting.
+During the Family Spirit Training, the Family Spirit Leadership Team will provide basic breastfeeding education, including: breastfeeding basics, benefits of breast milk, proper latching, and basic troubleshooting.
 If an affiliate works with a “baby-friendly” clinic or hospital, we will also discuss what the expectant mother may encounter at a “baby-friendly” clinic or hospital, such as: immediate skin-to-skin contact with the newborn, immediate attempts at breastfeeding, and supportive, one-on-one counseling from a Lactation Consultant.

 Can we use Family Spirit lessons in a group setting?